Rainy day activities in Amsterdam

 Visit the Rijksmuseum

 A bit of a no-brainer, but the Rijksmuseum should be top of anyone’s list of indoor activities in Amsterdam.
 You can easily spend the entire day exploring the museum’s vast collection without even noticing the weather outside, so save it for a rainy day to enjoy its wonders without a shred of anxiety about missing out on the sunshine.
-Once you’re cultured up to the max, then you can get something to eat or drink while you watch the crowds at the museum’s beautiful atrium café, or enjoy more formal dining at RIJKS restaurant, with its views of the lovely gardens, albeit in the rain.
+Once you’re cultured up to the max, you can get something to eat or drink while you watch the crowds at the museum’s beautiful atrium café, or enjoy more formal dining at RIJKS restaurant, with its views of the lovely gardens, albeit in the rain.

 Discover museums and galleries galore

 There are over 100 museums and galleries to explore in Amsterdam, ranging from the grand and formal to the quirky and unusual.
-The Van Gogh Museum, Anne Frank House, Rembrandt House and Stedelijk Museum are all amongst Amsterdam’s top attractions, but if the queues are too large on a rainy day, head out to one of Amsterdam’s more unusual museums, which include an entire canal house given over to cat worship, and a macabre collection of skeletons and body parts.
+The Van Gogh Museum, Anne Frank House, Rembrandt House and Stedelijk Museum are all among Amsterdam’s top attractions, but if the queues are too large on a rainy day, head out to one of Amsterdam’s more unusual museums, which include an entire canal house given over to cat worship, and a macabre collection of skeletons and body parts.

 Hang out in cosy pubs